stevekinney/proposals/individual_work/kinney_steve/understanding_the_asset_pipeline.md

 * Adding assets to manifests to create asset bundles
 * Learning when not to use Asset Pipeline manifests
 * Adding support for additional types of assets
+* Creating a Gem that adds a library or other asset into the pipeline

 The target audience is advanced beginner and intermediate Rails developers.